This post may contain affiliate links. Please read my affiliate policy for more information.

-When you give yourself the chance see the evidence of whether or not to do the thing, your comfort level increases.
+When you give yourself the chance to see the evidence of whether to do the thing, your comfort level increases.
 If you have more pros, go for it!
 More cons?
 Reconsider or remove the option altogether.

 Consider Your Motives

 If fear is controlling your decision-making process, chances are you’re not allowing yourself to evaluate all your options.
-Or if you’re anxious, you might be pushing things along faster than necessary.
-When you’re writing down your pros and cons list, be aware of these emotional influences.
+Or if you’re anxious, you might push things along faster than necessary.
+When you’re writing your pros and cons list, be aware of these emotional influences.

 Be an Educated Consumer